 Creatine is collectively known as a muscle builder because of how it improves muscle recovery rate.
 This is why creatine is often taken as part of a post-workout stack.
 However, creatine also has some nootropic side to it, as it’s been cited to promote higher brain energy levels which can boost mental endurance.

-Also known as water hyssop, this natural nootropic herb is often used to increase longevity in traditional medicine.
+Also known as water hyssop, this one of the most common natural nootropics, and is a herb that is often used to increase longevity in traditional medicine.
 As a nootropic, bacopa monnieri works by boosting cognition by reducing stress and anxiety.
 Basically, the less you worry, the more you spend time learning.
 It’s also known to help with memory.